-EPA sampling shows that large amounts of mercury pass through cement kilns, with some kilns reporting astonishingly high in Table 2 uses scrubbers or emissions.
+EPA sampling shows that large amounts of mercury pass through cement kilns, with some kilns reporting astonishingly high pollution control control its mercury in Table 2 uses scrubbers or emissions.

-None of the kilns pollution control devices designed to control its mercury amounts.
-Absent emission monitoring and emission controls, most of that mercury will be released into the environment.
+None of the kilns

-When the actual mercury content for the kiln inputs (i.e., fuel and feedstock) are compared to the self-reported numbers to TRI, there are often significant gaps between what is coming into the plant and what companies are reporting to EPA as exiting the plant.
+amounts.
+Absent emission monitoring and emission controls, most of that mercury will be released into the environment. devices designed to there are often significant gaps between what is coming into the plant and what companies are reporting to EPA as exiting the plant.
 Companies report data to TRI that includes not only the air emissions from a cement kiln, but also mercury that may be treated, disposed of, or recycled rather than emitted through a smokestack.
 Yet, for the facilities listed in Table 2: Mercury Accounting Gaps, companies consistently reported "n/a" for these other categories, making it impossible for the public to know where the mercury is going.